ocicl/ocicl/README.md

 # ocicl
-> An ASDF system distribution and management tool for Common Lisp
+> A modern ASDF system distribution and management tool for Common Lisp

-NOTE: To request additions to the ocicl repo, create an Issue at [https://github.com/ocicl/request-system-additions-here](https://github.com/ocicl/request-system-additions-here/issues/new?assignees=&labels=&projects=&template=request.yml&title=%5BSystem+Request%5D%3A+).
+NOTE: To request additions to the ocicl repo, create an Issue [here](https://github.com/ocicl/request-system-additions-here/issues/new?assignees=&labels=&projects=&template=request.yml&title=%5BSystem+Request%5D%3A+).

 What is it?
 ------------
 ``ocicl`` is a modern alternative to quicklisp.
 It is modern in the sense that:
-* all software is [bundled as OCI-compliant artifacts](https://oras.land/) and distributed from an OCI-compliant registry (the github container registry).
+* All software is [packaged as OCI-compliant artifacts](https://oras.land/) and distributed from an OCI-compliant registry (the GitHub container registry).
-* all software is distributed over secure (TLS) connections.
+* All software packages are securely distributed over TLS connections.
-* [sigstore](https://www.sigstore.dev/) tooling is used to ensure the integrity and authenticity of all software bundles.
+* [sigstore](https://www.sigstore.dev/) is used to ensure the integrity and authenticity of all software packages.
-* all software bundles are project-local, making it easy to lock specific versions to your own projects.
+* Software packages are project-local by default, simplifying the process of tying specific versions to your projects.
-* all software bundles are built and published transparently using hosted CI infrastructure ([github actions](https://github.com/ocicl/ocicl-action)).
+* All software packages are built and published transparently using hosted CI infrastructure ([github actions](https://github.com/ocicl/ocicl-action)).

 ``ocicl`` is pronounced like "[ossicle](https://en.wikipedia.org/wiki/Ossicles)", a tiny bone